pktgen/Pktgen-DPDK/lib/cli/cli_lib.rst

 	};

 Here is the cli_tree for this example, note it has a lot more commands.
 The show_cmd or **show** command is located a number of lines down.
-This cli_tree creates in the /bin directory a number of commands and the show command is one.
-The show command has four different formats if you look at the show_map[] structure.
+The cli_tree creates in the **/bin** directory a number of commands and the show command is one of these.
+The show command has four different formats if you look at the **show_map[]** structure.

-The user types one of these commands and cli_mapping() attempts to locate the correct entry in the list.
-You will also notice another structure called show_help, which is an array of strings giving a cleaner and longer help description of each of the commands.
+The user types one of these commands and cli_mapping() function attempts to locate the correct entry in the list.
+You will also notice another structure called **show_help**, which is an array of strings giving a cleaner and longer help description of each of the commands.

-These two structure show_map/show_help can be included into another structure called cli_info.
-The cli_info structure contains pointers to each of the structures and a group name string.
-The CLI_INFO() macro is used to help create the cli_info structure called Show_info.
-Note the first argument in the macro is the name of the group and is used to create the Show_info structure name.
-The second and third arguments to the macro are the map and help structures.

-The reason for the cli_info structure called Show_info is to be used with the cli_map_help_all(struct cli_info **info); routine to use to display help information for autocomplete and the help command.
-The help_data[] is used in the help command to dump out the help strings.
-In this array of structure pointers I have included a number of cli_info structures not shown in this doc.
-The only structure required is the struct cli_map show_map[].
-The Show_info help_date[] structure and const char **show_help are not required.

 Understanding the CLI system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~